-The first few weeks of breastfeeding are a learning period for you and your baby.
-It sometimes comes with challenges and that is normal.
+The first few weeks of breastfeeding are a learning time for you and your baby.
+Sometimes it is hard and that is normal.
 Your baby and you are learning new and important skills with many huge rewards.
 The good news is that you have many resources to help you be successful in your goal.